esluyter/ESTimeline/README.md

   - Indeterminacy: probability for clips not to play?
   - Clock follow: e.g. sync up with an Ableton timeline or midi show control
 - Track/clips
+  - More clip types (e.g. OSCdef, loop, audio file)
   - Set default params per track (e.g. pan: -1)
   - Reference clips to create clones that all change together
 - Envelopes
+  - Ability to draw freehand with mouse
   - More live interaction - e.g. map a controller to a bus and record its movements to an envelope
   - Higher dimensional envelopes - e.g. movement through x/y space
+  - Timeline tempo envelopes (this is already possible but kind of annoying, using an Env clip and a Routine clip)
 - Playback and record audio files
   - easily access this Buffer for further manipulation
+- More types of sequencing
+  - Piano roll with flexible scale and steps per octave
+    - ...which could be midi-capable....
+  - Drum machine type step sequencer with multiple lanes for different instruments
 - Library integration
   - ddwPlug -- simplify bus routing for modulation
   - jitlib -- ditto